 The design moved forward with making an asymmetrical table with a tapered top, with a fabric sling to hold books.

-Preliminary Model
+Study Model

-Full Scale Drawing and Second Model
+Full Scale Drawing and Quarter Scale Model

 Visual tension from the curved fabric sling was interrupted by the straight cross-member on the first model.
 The straightness of the legs also lacked interest.
 It appeared to be made of 2x4 lumber.